j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 I wear earmuffs when cold.

-And that's it on the philosophy and design choises of my site!
+And that's it on the philosophy and design choices of my site!
 Now try to find the easter eggs. :)